ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Domain Types {#sec-comid-domain-type}

 A domain is a context for bundling a collection of related environments and their measurements.

-Three types are defined: uint and text for local scope, UUID for global scope.
+The following CDDL describes domain type choices.

 ~~~ cddl
 {::include cddl/domain-type-choice.cddl}
 ~~~

+The `uint` and `text` types MUST NOT be interpreted in a global scope.

 #### Reference Values Triple {#sec-comid-triple-refval}